astralfields/dotfiles/README.md

 ![temp-screenshot](http://i.imgur.com/dUXJ6tT.png)

 This is pretty much what it's going to look like when done.
 Still have a few kinks to work out though.
+Especially need to find out why polybar won't display any Siji or FontAwesome icons.

 # Requirements